 For over 15 years the folks at Smudge Ink have been creating beautiful letterpress and offset printed stationery and gift products.
 Their locally crafted line can be found in more than 900 retailers around the country and worldwide, as well their online shop.
-For this edition of What’s in Store, we took a trip to Smudge Ink’s HQ in Boston’s historic Charlestown neighborhood, and chatted with owner April May to find out how she’s using Mailchimp's product recommendations and abandoned cart features to increase Smudge Ink’s overall engagement.
+For this edition of What’s in Store, we took a trip to Smudge Ink’s HQ in Boston’s historic Charlestown neighborhood, and chatted with owner April May to find out how she’s using Mailchimp's personalized product recommendations and abandoned cart features to increase Smudge Ink’s overall engagement.

 There’s an old